 Valid NJ RN license.

-Three years' experience in a clinical nursing environment.
+Three years of experience in a clinical nursing environment.

 Experience in case management field, including utilization review, discharge planning, outcomes management, assessment care planning and care coordination.